alanng10/class-lang/Info/Article/Word/a.md

 Word "draw" has meaning that is comp video.

-Word "brush" has meaning that is draw applied.
+Word "brush" has meaning that is draw fill applied.

+Word "slash" has meaning that is draw line applied.

 Word "round" has meaning that is sphere.